 The nickname “Mile High City” is related to the altitude – the place is around one mile above sea level.
 Taking that into account, you will have a feeling of living in a dry climate – it will take some time to adjust to it.
 Just get used to the windy mornings, and everything will be just fine.

 If you like to keep your car with you so you intend to inquire how car shipping works, hire professional auto shipping services so you can transport your vehicle across the country, you should know a few things about the traffic situation.
 The traffic jams on weekends are worse than in the neighboring places.
-The reason for that are the nearby ski centers.
+The reason for that is the proximity of ski centers.
 So, if you’re headed towards the mountain, expect heavy traffic.
 You can even end up in a 6-hour drive.
 Our tip is to avoid Friday evenings and Saturday mornings.

 The metro lines can be congested during rush hours, and it doesn’t get any better on the streets.
 Nonetheless, biking is always an option.
-That’s why you should tell your movers not to leave your bike in the storage when they are packing up your other belongings like clothes and furniture.
+That’s why you should tell your cross-country movers not to leave your bike in a storage unit when they are packing up your other belongings like seasonal clothes and items like bulky furniture.
 That’s one common moving mistake you shouldn’t make when relocating here.
 There are myriads of people who regularly commute to work by bike.
 If you insist on having a car, be careful where you park.
 If your vehicle cannot endure unpredictable weather conditions, maybe it’s time to replace it.

 The metro lines can be congested during rush hours, and it doesn’t get any better on the streets.
 Nonetheless, biking is always an option.
 There are myriads of people who regularly commute to work by bike.
 If you insist on having a car, be careful where you park.
 If your vehicle cannot endure unpredictable weather conditions, maybe it’s time to replace it.